dancpluz/zap-api/CONTRIBUTING.md

-# Contributing to WhatsApp Web.js REST API Wrapper
+# Contributing to WWebJS REST API Wrapper

-Welcome to WhatsApp Web.js REST API Wrapper!
+Welcome to WWebJS API Wrapper!
 We appreciate your interest in contributing to this project.
 Please follow the guidelines below to contribute effectively.

 ## Getting Started